* News of progress in U.S.-China talks lifts mood

 “Lower bond yields will support the economy while (U.S. President Donald) Trump is likely to take steps to support the economy as he seeks re-election.
 The economy could pick up later this year,” he said.

-The Turkish lira dropped 1 percent, a day after it had plunged 4 percent.
+The Turkish lira tended its wounds after a 4 percent plunge on Thursday.
 President Tayyip Erdogan blamed the currency’s weakness on attacks by the West ahead of nationwide local elections on Sunday.

 Sterling had taken a knock as the prospect of a swift agreement on Brexit faded with the British parliament yet again failing to agree on a way forward.